ember-learn/guides-source/guides/release/templates/actions.md

 ## Attaching Actions to Non-Clickable Elements

-Note that actions may be attached to any element of the DOM, but not all respond to the `click` event.
-For example, if an action is attached to an `a` link without an `href` attribute, or to a `div`, some browsers won't execute the associated function.
-If it's really needed to define actions over such elements, a CSS workaround exists to make them clickable, `cursor: pointer`.
-For example:
+Note that while Ember currently permits you to add an action to any DOM element, not all DOM elements are eligible to receive focus, according to HTML standards.

 For example, if an action is attached to an `a` link without an `href` attribute, or to a `div`, some browsers won't execute the